prettydiff/wisdom/performance_frontend.md

 Message payloads may optionally be divided amongst multiple frames as necessary to reduce network congestion and transmission reliability.
 HTTP offers no internal segmentation mechanism, which can result in a burst of enormous payload sizes.
 HTTP headers are also strings that require string parsing, which takes extra time, and large often averaging at 1kb in length.

+I saved about 20ms by ensuring I did not accidentally open additional connections out of the browser and by pushing socket connection until after state restoration.
+There are costs and benefits to pushing out socket connections to later in the application load.
+Before the first two things I was doing in the JavaScript was adjusting the presentation of the page which caused a minor repaint and opening a WebSocket connection.
+All other logic executed from a callback to the WebSocket open, which comprised a delay of about 12-15ms.
+When the socket connection opened as early as possible the application received and fully rendered file system information in the page from the Node.js service in about 210ms and 240ms respectively.
+After moving the socket connection to after state restoration that same file system information fully rendered in about 300ms and 350ms respectively after the garbage collection heartbeat started in the page.

 ## Images
 In the application I have chosen to eliminate use of images except large background wallpaper images.